 When you use social media for these reasons, you will never see the benefits.

-Leaving social media will only make you happier when you stop idolizing it.
-When you find other activities that bring you joy and realize that it’s destroying your real life.
+Leaving social media will only make sense for you when you stop idolizing it.
+When you find other activities that bring you joy and realize that excessive use of digital devices is slowly destroying your real life.

 For this to happen, as you can imagine, you need to be aware of all the problems caused by intensive social media use.